 I didn’t want to go down a specific Superhero route because Monkey hadn’t expressed a favourite so when I came across the pop art superhero range it seemed to fit the bill perfectly.
 Rather than individual table cloths I brought a table role which worked out considerably cheaper and will last for a good couple of parties.

 With regards to decorations since we hadn’t used the hall before I wasn’t sure what change there would be to decorate.
 We had already brought some superhero balloons but I quite liked some paper fans in the pop art theme.
 They weren’t very cheap so I decided to make our own.
 Buying really cheap tissue paper fans off of eBay and then printing out some superhero pop art onto photo paper.
-I used silicone glue to secure the cut outs to the fans as it meant I didn’t need to apply to much pressure and squash the fan.
+To attach the cut outs to the fans I used silicone glue.
+As it meant I didn’t need to apply to much pressure and squash the fan.
 I think they worked really well.

 I had also purchased a photo backdrop from Amazon which I had intended on setting up with the DSLR and tripod so we could get pictures of all the kids.
 Unfortunately there wasn’t really anywhere in the hall to allow us to do it which wouldn’t interfere with the main entertainment.
 So in the end I put it up behind the tables and managed to get a couple of snaps of Monkey.